ABOUT THE EXHIBITION

 The Free Store exhibition at Gallery 400 is an installation of a nomadic, temporary free store run by Melinda Fries, Salem Collo-Julin, and Biggest Fags Ever (Zena Sakowski & Rob Kelly) that irregularly visits a variety of Chicagoland neighborhoods.
-The gallery audience is invited to involve themselves: they are encouraged to come to the store, bring with them anything they wanted to give away, and take anything they wanted.
+The gallery audience is invited to involve themselves: they are encouraged to come to the store, bring with them anything they want to give away, and take anything they want.
 There is no restriction on what they could take—no trading or bartering was necessary.
-The audience is welcome to take and leave as much or as little as they chose.
+The audience is welcome to take and leave as much or as little as they choose.

 The Free Store is presented concurrently with Art Work: A National Conversation about Art, Labor, and Economics.